Parallel server systems with cancel-on-completion redundancy: Main results for the infinite-frame (non-truncated) system

 Examples of IHR distributions include: the exponential distribution (which, in fact, has constant hazard rate); deterministic distribution concentrated on a single point $a \ge 0$; uniform distribution on a finite interval $[0,a]$.
 Also, if a random variable $A$ has an IHR distribution and $a\ge 0$ is a constant, then the truncated random variable $A \wedge a$ also has an IHR distribution.

 We will say that a distribution $H$ is a mixture of distributions $H_\chi$, parameterized by $\chi$, if $H$ is obtained by averaging $H_\chi$ w.r.t. some probability measure on the values of $\chi$.

-\begin{thm} Consider an infinite-frame (non-truncated) system, i.e with frame $[0,\infty)$.
-Suppose the distribution $F_j$ for each class $j$ is such that the component sizes are i.i.d. with an IHR distribution $H_j(\cdot)$; or, more generally, $F_j$ may be a mixture of such distributions.
-(In this theorem we do {\em not} assume Condition~\ref{cond-unique} or make additional Assumptions~\ref{cond-second-moment} and \ref{cond-ntriv-add}.)
+\begin{thm} Consider an infinite-frame (non-truncated) system, i.e. with frame $[0,\infty)$.
+Suppose the distribution $F_j$ for each class $j$ is such that the component sizes are i.i.d. with an IHR distribution $H_j(\cdot)$ (in which case Assumption~\ref{cond-second-moment} holds automatically); or, more generally, $F_j$ may be a mixture of such distributions, \sasha{in which case we make Assumption~\ref{cond-second-moment}.} (In this theorem we do {\em not} a priori assume Condition~\ref{cond-unique} or make additional Assumption \ref{cond-ntriv-add}.)
 Then the conclusions of Theorem~\ref{thm-main} hold. \end{thm}